husobee/husobee.github.io/_posts/2015-06-30-blockchain.markdown

 title: "What is a block chain?"
 date: 2015-06-30 20:00:00
 categories: block chain
+description: "A plain-English explanation of how a block chain cryptographically links blocks to make transaction history tamper-evident."
 ---

 Everyone has heard by now of Bitcoin, I am sure.
 Bitcoin is a distributed